Cincinnati Children's Blog

 TAGS:

-About the author: La Donna Morales, MSW, LISW
+About the author: La Donna Morales, MSW, LISW-S

-La Donna is a social work care manager at Cincinnati Children’s.
+La Donna Morales, MSW, LISW-S, is a social work care manager at Cincinnati Children’s.
 She serves as an advocate for patients and families with medical complexities who are in the process of transitioning into the adult medical setting.
 La Donna has over 20 years of experience working with individuals and families with special healthcare needs.
-She is also a parent of an adult daughter with medical complexities.
+She also raised her adult daughter with medical complexities.

 Write A Comment